EzehCL/Copywriting-Portfolio/README.md

 SEO content writing is a powerful tool for businesses looking to grow online.
 When done correctly, it drives consistent, long-term results.

 # Education
-- Fontys University of Applied Sciences, Eindhoven, The Netherlands		|		                                        	2019 – 2023
+- Fontys University of Applied Sciences, Eindhoven The Netherlands		|		                                        	2019 – 2023

 Bachelor of Science (BSc) in Industrial Engineering & Management at the Department of Industrial Engineering and Management.